Acclaimed Polish poet Adam Zagajewski dies at age 75

 Polish President Andrzej Duda tweeted that Zagajewski’s death was “sad news and a big loss to Poland’s literature.”

 Zagajewski was a leading figure in Poland’s New Wave, or Generation ’68, literary movement of the late 1960s that called for a simple language to relate directly to reality.
-It was a reaction to poetry praising life under the communist system.
+It was a reaction to pompous poetry praising life under the communist system.

+Zagajewski and fellow-poet Julian Kornhauser authored a book that became the movement’s manifesto.
+Kornahuser’s daughter, Agata Kornhauser-Duda, is now Poland’s first lady.

-His works were banned in 1975 by Poland’s communist authorities of the time after he signed a protest by 59 intellectuals against ideological changes to the Polish Constitution that pledged unbreakable alliance with the Soviet Union and the leading role of the Communist Party.
+Zagajewski’s works were banned in 1975 by Poland’s communist authorities of the time after he signed a protest by 59 intellectuals against ideological changes to the Polish Constitution that pledged unbreakable alliance with the Soviet Union and the leading role of the Communist Party.

 He emigrated to Paris in 1982, but returned to Poland in 2002 and lived in Krakow.